-Immediately upon the closing of an approved initial public offering (defined as the sale of the Company's common stock in a firm-commitment, underwritten public offering registered under the Securities Act of 1933, as amended, on (i) a US stock market exchange, or (ii) any other stock market exchange which provides sufficient liquidity to the Company's stockholders following registration of the shares held by them, in either case at a public offering price, before payment of any underwriters' discounts and expenses relating to the issuance, of at least \$4.618 per share (as adjusted for stock splits, stock dividends, reverse stock splits, reclassifications and the like) and which results in aggregate proceeds to the Company, before payment of any underwriters' discounts and expenses relating to the issuance, of not less than \$30,000, an "Approved IPO" or "IPO"), all of the outstanding shares of convertible preferred stock will automatically convert into shares of common stock.
-In addition, the outstanding warrants to purchase convertible preferred stock will automatically be converted upon the closing of an IPO into warrants to purchase common stock.
-The September 30, 2014 pro forma consolidated balance sheet has been prepared assuming the automatic conversion of all outstanding shares of convertible preferred stock into 83,998,112 shares of common stock.
+Immediately upon the closing of an approved initial public offering (defined as the sale of the Company's common stock in a firm-commitment, underwritten public offering registered under the Securities Act of 1933, as amended, on (i) a US stock market exchange, or (ii) any other stock market exchange which provides sufficient liquidity to the Company's stockholders following registration of the shares held by them, in either case (A) at a public offering price (before payment of any underwriters' discounts and expenses relating to the issuance) of at least (x) \$12.06951 per share if the offering occurs prior to December 31, 2015, (y) \$14.08107 per share if the offering occurs following December 31, 2015 but prior to December 31, 2016 and (z) \$16.09266 per share if the offering occurs following December 31, 2016 (all as adjusted for stock splits, stock dividends, reverse stock splits, reclassifications and the like) and (B) which results in aggregate proceeds to the Company (before payment of any underwriters' discounts and expenses relating to the issuance) of not less than \$30,000, an "Approved IPO" or "IPO"), all of the outstanding shares of convertible preferred stock will automatically be converted upon the closing of an IPO into warrants to purchase common stock.
+The December 31, 2014 pro forma (unaudited) consolidated balance sheet has been prepared assuming the automatic conversion of all outstanding shares of convertible preferred stock into 28,247,923 shares of common stock.